kubernetes/enhancements/keps/sig-api-machinery/5073-declarative-validation-with-validation-gen/README.md

     *   Reduce API development costs for API authors and reviewers.
 Reduce long term maintainer costs.
 Reclaiming time from core project contributors.
     *   Reduce risk of incorrect validation rules reaching production via API development approach that is easier to get right and harder to get wrong.
 *   No change to error message structure for clients.
 Difference to clients is limited to minimal changes to error detail strings.
 The goal is to preserve the `v1.Status` validation error message’s `field` and `reason`, etc. but we reserve the ability to change the `details` which are allowed to be modified over time from k8s guarantees.
-*   Enable development of linters and other API tool chains that use API validation rules and metadata.
+*   Enable development of linters for API definition and other API tool chains that use API validation rules and metadata.
 Further reducing development effort and risk of incorrect validation rules.
 *   Retain native (or nearly native) performance.
 *   Improve testing rigor by being vastly easier to test.